Ecoblockchain/weather/README.md

 You can use `./test/runner.js` to create very fine-tuned strategies and then run them in parallel using all your processor cores.
 Though it's a brute force method, you can fine tune your strategies to determine the best parameters for your specific markets.

+### Live Backtesting

+Not satisfied with testing your strategy against a bunch of old data?
+You don't have to.
+Just use a live feeder (such as the Poloniex feeder) with the backtest executor and get a good sense of how your strategy will perform in real time.

 ### Work Requests

 Any and all help would be much appreciated.
 Here's what I think needs to be done in the short term: